mernst/uwisdom/Programs.md

 The mayura draw program for Windows takes Windows Metafiles (such as produced by PowerPoint) and creates PostScript.
-It may be best just to create figures using PowerPoint
+It may be best just to create figures using PowerPoint...

 The Ipe extensible drawing editor edits PDF files directly:
 <https://ipe.otfried.org/>

-split:
+`split`:
 Use

 ```sh